 Have you noticed the green signs as you walk or drive around Indian Mills?
 These signs were erected by the historical society over 20 years ago to designate our cultural landmarks.
 Each sign, located on the original historic site, provides a brief summary of it’s relevance to our past.
 The map below shows the location of many of the signs and the video provides a great overview of the educational collaboration between IMHS and local schools.
-Click here to go directly to a narrative of several historical markers.

 This map drawn in 2008 updates the original map from the 1970’s, which only had 24 markers.
 This new map has all 30 sites, including other sites identified by the township.
 The map received the Burlington County Board of Freeholders Historic Preservation Recognition Award for Achievement/Leadership.
 Mr. Catts, our local historian, also received a proclamation from the township for donating a framed copy of the map that hangs in the townships municipal building.
 There are also framed copies hanging in the library of both township schools.